Ru1722/httpybanner/README.md

 Netcat (for the malformed packet portion of the code) Python (2.7)

+# UPDATES
+I fixed a bug.
+Instead of the program quitting on invalid input, it will prompt you to select your choice again.

 # I AM NOT RESPONSIBLE FOR ANYTHING DONE ILLEGALLY WITH THIS PROGRAM!
 YOU ARE RESPONSIBLE FOR WHAT YOU DO WITH THIS, NOT ME!